tugberkugurlu/go-bloggy/docs/phase-1-launch.md

  - [ ] have 404 page
  - [ ] disqus comments
  - [ ] add links to tags on the sidebar
+ - [ ] fix page description and titles

 ### Release Prep